Our People

 Hakan Uslu, Associate Fellow

-Hakan Uslu received his Ph.D. degree in the Applied Economics program at Auburn University, USA.
-He obtained a master’s degree from the Department of Economics at Auburn University, USA.
-He has been an associate professor of economics at Samsun University, Turkey, since 2017.
+Hakan Uslu received his Ph.D. degree in the Applied Economics programme at Auburn University in the United States.
+He obtained a master’s degree in Economics from Auburn University, USA.
+He has been an associate professor of economics at Samsun University in Turkey since 2017.
 His research mainly involves the application of econometric methods to economic and political phenomena.
 He has written about topics in political economics, environmental economics, and financial economics.
 He teaches microeconomics and mathematical economics.
 He is also working as an area editor of the Political Reflection Magazine in Economics.

 Email: hakan.uslu [@] cesran.org